 The mandate of prioritizing customer needs to succeed in business is well known, but in recent years getting your business to your customer is getting more difficult.
 This is where brand promotion comes in!
-Business Registration Dubai have enjoyed free brand promotion through social and electronic media till now.
+Business Registration Dubai has enjoyed free brand promotion through social and electronic media until now.
 But not anymore!

 The why’s of the regulations: The goal of these new regulations is to enhance competitiveness, increase reliability and encourage balanced, responsible and impartial media content.
 In the age of rapid growth and spread of electronic media, these regulations are put in place to respect the privacy of individuals and protect society’s various segments from negative influences.